 At TDI, the team has been working with some of the best trucking carriers for more than 45 years.
 These carrier partners rely on TDI to provide them with the best truck drivers possible, so they’re able to meet their never-ending needs.
 As a TDI graduate, you will have your Commercial Driver’s License and job opportunities with good pay and amazing benefits such as medical insurance, dental insurance, 401K retirement, and more.

-Truck Driver Institute works hard to be your gateway to a new career and we pride ourselves on our 90% job placement rate.
+Truck Driver Institute works hard to be your gateway to a new career and we pride ourselves on our over 80% job placement rate.

 Myth #5: Truck Driving School is Too Expensive